-"We are here for two reasons: to eradicate the Brotherhood and take our rights in the constitution," said Gamal Zeinhom, a 54-year old voter standing in line at a Cairo polling station.
+"We are here for two reasons: to eradicate the Brotherhood and take our rights in the constitution," said Gamal Zeinhom, a 54-year-old standing in line at a Cairo polling station.

-Others cited a desire to bring stability to Egypt after three years of turmoil ignited by the historic uprising that felled veteran autocrat President Hosni Mubarak in 2011.
+Others cited a desire to bring stability to Egypt after three years of turmoil.

-Sisi ousted Mursi, Egypt's first freely elected head of state, in July.
+Sisi ousted Mursi, Egypt's first freely-elected head of state, last July.
 His Islamist opponents say he is the mastermind of a coup that kindled the worst internal strife in Egypt's modern history and revived an oppressive police state.

 But after a failed experiment with democracy, many are weary of the upheaval that has gripped this nation of 85 million and shattered its economy.
-They view Sisi, 59, as someone who can stabilize and protect Egypt from what local media depict as foreign and domestic conspiracies to divide the nation.
+They see Sisi, 59, as someone who can stabilize and protect Egypt from what local media depict as foreign and domestic conspiracies to divide the nation.

-Sisi inspected a polling station after voting began, dressed in desert coloured fatigues and wearing his trademark dark sunglasses.
+Sisi inspected a polling station after voting began, dressed in desert-colored fatigues and wearing his trademark dark sunglasses.
 The two-day vote ends on Wednesday.

-Local officials, speaking on condition of anonymity, said four Brotherhood supporters were killed and more than 20 wounded, in addition to three policemen.
+Local officials, speaking on condition of anonymity, said four Brotherhood supporters were killed in Sohag and more than 20 wounded, in addition to three policemen.

 The International Commission of Jurists (ICJ), a Geneva-based group that works to uphold the rule of law, described the draft constitution as highly flawed.